-The principal accounting policies applied in the preparation of the Financial Statements are set out below.
-These policies have been applied consistently to all the years presented, unless otherwise stated.
+The principal accounting policies applied in the preparation of these financial statements are set out below.
+These policies have been consistently applied to all the years presented, unless otherwise stated.

 Currency

 The Plan's functional currency and presentational currency is pounds sterling.